Haojen/hexo-theme-Claudia/README-EN.md

 ## Create About Page

-Create a new folder `about` under the source of hexo, then create a `index.md` file and copy the following content into it.
+Create a new folder `about` under the source of hexo, and then, create a `index.md` file and copy the following content into it.

 	--
     title: about